specialized806/sql-server-samples/samples/manage/azure-hybrid-benefit/compliance/azure-sql-payg-compliance/sql-mi-payg-compliance/README.md

-# Paygo-SQLArc (Windows only)
+# Paygo-SQLMI

-This Azure Policy ensures that all SQL Arc servers using `LicenseType = Paid` are marked as non-compliant.
-Servers with `LicenseType = LicenseOnly` are treated as compliant.
-The remediation task sets `LicenseType = PAYG`.
+This Azure Policy ensures that all SQL Managed Instance resources using `LicenseType = BasePrice` are marked as non-compliant.
+The remediation task sets `LicenseType = LicenseIncluded`.

 Use Azure CLI or PowerShell to create the policy definition: